 Against this backdrop of tightening consumer spending, tougher economic times, and the spread of online shopping, it would seem to be the right time to make sure that customer service in stores was at an all-time high.
 Yet this doesn’t appear to be the case according to recent customer surveys.

 So what does this mean for those of us in retail who rely on customers coming into our stores?

 Here are the problems I can see:

-- Times are tough; customers are saving their money at record rates so spending is down and there are fewer customers visiting retailers.
+- Times are tough; customers are saving their money so spending is down and there are fewer customers visiting retailers.

 - Online is a major threat to existing retailers and unless we give the customer a great reason to come back, many will move to buying online and will never come back.